feggaa/AutoItUSB/README.md

-# AutoItUSB
+# USB Library for AutoItUSB
-Improved USB library for AutoIt
+AutoIt UDF for communicating with USB devices.